We study the past to understand the present; we understand the present to guide the future. — William Lund

 Earthquakes are caused by movement on faults.
 It is important to understand the past behavior of faults in Colorado in order to understand what future hazard.
 Paleoseismicity is the discipline of trying to determine the past movement behavior of faults.

-In order to understand the earthquake hazard in an area, one must know what the earthquake history has been.
+To understand the earthquake hazard in an area, one must know what the earthquake history has been.
 Because the interval between large earthquakes on any given fault is often in the neighborhood of hundreds or even thousands of years, it is necessary to study when large earthquakes have occurred on the faults themselves.
 These studies of faults fall under the category of paleoseismicity, or the study of ancient earthquakes.

 By studying the geologic characteristics of faults, geoscientists can often determine when the fault last moved and estimate the magnitude of the earthquake that produced the last movement.
 In some cases, it is possible to evaluate how frequently large earthquakes occurred on a specific fault during the recent geological past.